storesafe/cordova-sqlite-storage/README.md

 ### Other versions

 - [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) - version with REGEXP support for Android/iOS and pre-populated database support for Android/iOS/Windows
-- [litehelpers / Cordova-sqlite-express-core](https://github.com/litehelpers/Cordova-sqlite-express-core) - uses built-in SQLite libraries for Android/iOS
 - [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) - maintenance of WP8 version along with the other supported platforms Android/iOS/Windows
 - [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter) - supports [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/Windows
+- [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) - Enhancements for Android: JSON and SQL statement handling implemented in C, supports larger transactions and handles large SQL batches in less than half the time as this version.
+Available with GPL or commercial license options.
-- [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) - internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) - with a different licensing scheme
+- [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) - internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) - with GPL or special commercial license options
-- [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext) - version with support for ATTACH, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (with a different licensing scheme)
+- [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) - version with support for web workers, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) (with GPL or premium commercial license options)
-- [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree) - version with support for web workers, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) (with a different licensing scheme)
+- [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) - version with support for ATTACH, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (with GPL or special commercial license options)
 - Adaptation for React Native Android and iOS: [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage)
 - Original version for iOS (with a slightly different transaction API): [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin)